Rapid Critical Result Reporting With Clinical Communication Technology

 1. Guarantee that the correct care team receives the alert.

-Additionally, your CC&C technology should integrate with all care team systems that house patient assignments including the EHR, nurse call, ancillary department applications, etc. to ensure that the appropriate patient care team members are alerted to new clinical findings.
+Additionally, your clinical collaboration technology should integrate with all care team systems that house patient assignments including the EHR, nurse call, ancillary department applications, etc. to ensure that the appropriate patient care team members are alerted to new clinical findings.

 2. Ensure that physicians, nurses, and care team members can easily acknowledge, accept, and decline/escalate results.